I'm a postdoctoral scholar studying planetary geology in the Planetary Sciences Group at UCF.

 6. The lunar mining company ispace was previously unknown to me, and they’re rapidly expanding in three countries with 60+ employees and some pretty ambitious near-term plans.
 Private activities in cislunar space are going to get interesting in the next 5 years, especially if these companies can tap into NASA coffers by supporting HEOMD plans.
 It’s also going to bring legal and ethical issues with resource extraction to the forefront: will people work to designate protected scientific areas on the Moon before industry moves in?
 Can these be enforced meaningfully?

 7. Scientists who attend these types of workshops really need to adapt their work to be useful and relevant to the topic at hand.
 Most people at least tried to address asteroid mining, but there were too many folks who stood up and gave boilerplate LPSC-style talks on their XYZ asteroid model with a new measurement M that improves the uncertainty on parameter P by 6%.
-Nobody cares, and if you’re not willing to reach across the aisle and make your science accessible to engineers/industry, then there’s not much point coming to an interdisciplinary workshop.
+If you’re not willing to reach across the aisle and make your science accessible to engineers/industry, then there’s not much point participating in interdisciplinary workshops.